 - Live performances in the Ole Smoky Moonshine Holler

 Finding a great spot for a photograph isn’t the only element in the equation.
-Below we’ve outlined a few tips for photographers, both beginner and seasoned, who want to test their skills and challenge themselves in one of the most scenic places in the country.
-We hope these tips will help you get that shot you’ve been after!
+Below we’ve outlined a few tips for photographers, both beginner and seasoned, who want to test their skills and challenge themselves in one of the most scenic places in the country — the Great Smoky Mountains.
+We hope these tips will help you get that money shot!

 - Try different locations to get panoramic views of the mountains.